HoneyBook Alternatives for Event Planners

 No vendor pool management.
 You cannot maintain a searchable database of contractors with tags, categories, and booking history.
 Every event starts from scratch when you need to find an available AV technician or florist who delivered well last time.

 Limited budget tracking.
 HoneyBook tracks what your client pays you.
 It does not track what you pay your vendors, line by line, with margins visible at a glance.
 Event planners need event-level budget tracking that aggregates costs across all suppliers for a single event.
+AI-powered tools can now automate much of this tracking and flag overruns before they become problems.

 Pricing pressure.
 HoneyBook raised its Starter plan from $16/month to $29/month in early 2025, an 89% increase.
 The Essentials plan jumped from $33 to $49/month.
 For event planners who were already stretching the tool beyond its intended use, paying more for a partial fit does not make sense.
+For a side-by-side look at what every major platform charges, see our event planning software pricing comparison.

 Features That Matter for Multi-Vendor Events